Outrage over postponement of Holocaust lectures at Utrecht University of Applied Sciences

 Dijkgraaf

 Outgoing minister Robbert Dijkgraaf is also involved in the issue.
 He calls on education to continue to pay attention to the horrors of the Holocaust, “even when it is difficult”.
 After all, the subject remains important.
-“There is no discussion about that and it is completely separate from the tensions caused by the conflict in the Middle East.”
+“There is no discussion regarding that and it is completely separate from the tensions caused by the conflict in the Middle East.”

 The college finds the criticism is not justified.
 The lectures will continue, is the defense, “just at a different time”.
 The university would not be guided by pressure from interest groups or activists.
-“We reject the suggestion that we link education about the Holocaust to current tensions,” says board president Wilma Scholte op Reimer.
+“We reject the suggestion that we link education regarding the Holocaust to current tensions,” says board president Wilma Scholte op Reimer.

-The activists of New Neighbors Utrecht place commenting that they are for human rights and equality, and also “100% for education about the Holocaust and anti-Semitism.”
+The activists of New Neighbors Utrecht place commenting that they are for human rights and equality, and also “100% for education regarding the Holocaust and anti-Semitism.”
 Their criticism would only concern the cooperation with the CIDI.
 [HOP]

 You can respond below.
 Comments once published will not be deleted